-There were about 47,600 jobs for Engineering Professor in 2016 (in the United States).
+In the United States, there were 47,600 jobs for Engineering Professor in 2016.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,000 new jobs for Engineering Professor by 2026.
 There will be an estimated 4,500 positions for Engineering Professor per year.

 The states with the most job growth for Engineering Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Illinois, or Montana.
 These states have the worst job growth for this type of profession.

 Engineering Professors make between $52,440 and $189,390 a year.

 Engineering Professors who work in Massachusetts, California, or Rhode Island, make the highest salaries.

 How much do Engineering Professors make in each U.S. state?

 What Tools & Technology do Engineering Professors Use?

 Below is a list of the types of tools and technologies that Engineering Professors may use on a daily basis: